Medical Policy: 07.01.75

 - Kyphoplasty is an option for patients who present with an osteoporotic spinal compression fracture on imaging with correlating clinical signs and symptoms and who are neurologically intact.
 They also downgraded the recommendation supporting the use of kyphoplasty from “moderate” to “limited” based upon low quality and inconclusive evidence comparing this procedure with conservative care and vertebroplasty, respectively.

-A practice guideline for the performance of vertebral augmentation (including vertebroplasty and kyphoplasty) developed in collaboration by the American College of Radiology (ACR), American Society of Neuroradiology (ASNR), Society of Neurointerventional Surgery (SNIS), American Society of Spine Radiology (ASSR), and the Society of Interventional Radiology (SIR), was amended in 2014 (ACR-ASNR-ASSR-SIR-SNIR, 2014).
+A practice guideline for the performance of vertebral augmentation (including vertebroplasty and kyphoplasty) developed in collaboration by the American College of Radiology (ACR), American Society of Neuroradiology (ASNR), Society of Neurointerventional Surgery (SNIS), American Society of Spine Radiology (ASSR), and the Society of Interventional Radiology (SIR), was amended in 2014 (AANS, CNS, ACR, ASNR, ASSR, CIRA, and the SNIS, 2014).

 The guideline states that the major indication for vertebroplasty is the treatment of symptomatic osteoporotic vertebral body compression fracture(s) refractory to medical therapy or vertebral bodies weakened due to neoplasia.
 Failure of medical therapy is defined as follows:

 - For a patient rendered nonambulatory due to pain from weakened or fractured vertebral body, pain persisting at a level that prevents ambulation despite 24 hours of analgesic therapy.

 - For a patient with sufficient pain from weakened or fractured vertebral body that physical therapy is intolerable, pain persisting at that level despite 24 hours of analgesic therapy.